 How does the certificate work?
 It essentially makes all sensitive information —which includes passwords, credit card information, and usernames — unreadable for everyone except the destination server, thereby protecting all communication from eavesdropping and theft.

 It is particularly valuable for ecommerce retailers not just for security reasons, but also to build trust with site visitors and prospective customers: attaining an SSL certificate essentially verifies an entity’s credentials, certifying that they are who they say they are and that their site is safe to visit.
+Depending on which platform you use, some CMS have free SSL certificates included.

 Make sure to watch for changes in requirements - such as the recent change from SHA1 encryption to SHA2 encryption - to make sure your company stays compliant.